SVG Security Risks - not just a scalable graphic

 Teetje Stark

 Teetje is a Security Expert at SSE.
-He is part of our Defensive Security Team.
+He is lead of our Defensive Security Team.
 As such he helps create secure applications both in design and implementation phase.
 He specializes in and is passionate about cryptography.